-Simi has shared with us her recipe for a beautiful light, herb filled frittata; Kookoo Sabzi.
-This is a Persian dish and when you taste it you’ll see why it’s a traditional food for the first day of Spring in Iran.
-What could be lovelier in the middle of winter with an excess of stodgy, winter food than a hint of spring !
+When you taste it you’ll see why this delicious Persian dish is a traditional food for the first day of Spring in Iran.
+What could be lovelier in the middle of winter with an excess of stodgy, winter food, than a hint of spring!

-40g Small handful of chopped walnuts – 30 in mix and 10g to decorate with
+40g small handful of chopped walnuts – 30g in mix and 10g to decorate with

 Small handful chopped walnuts